neo-project/docs/docs/en-us/node/cli/config.md

 >
 > If you  use dotnet install .net core in advance.

-NEO-CLI provides a series of APIs for external access.
+Neo-CLI provides a series of APIs for external access.
 If you want to start the node while opening the API, you can add the parameter `--rpc`, `/rpc`, or `-r`, for example:

 ```
 neo-cli.dll --rpc